Sydney Haje: Life and work

 In 1995 Haje put in place a treatment program that allowed patients to receive his orthoses without cost in public hospitals in Brasília.
 Together with his co-workers, he also investigated the development of pectus deformities in relation to the growth of the sternum, using magnetic resonance image data in combination with radiographic data.

 After the Nuss procedure for pectus excavatum had drawn worldwide attention to the elasticity and malleability of the chest wall in children, several groups including that of Argentinian surgeon Marcelo Martinez-Ferro started working with pectus carinatum patients using compression braces.
 Until this time, except for the pioneer papers of Haje and coworkers, no other medical authors had supported a non-operative approach for the treatment of these patients.

-Haje taught and lectured in Brazil and internationally, including the United Kingdom, Argentina and Turkey. at the occasion of a lecture to be held by Haje at the Royal Society of Medicine in 2011, a spinal surgeon from the UK, David Harrison, introduced Haje's work by referring to it as "truly revolutionary" and "much more appropriate to the way in which we would like to treat pectus carinatum and excavatum deformities, something that we have not been able to do before", emphasizing also the psychosocial relevance of these conditions.
+Haje taught and lectured in Brazil and internationally, including the United Kingdom, Argentina and Turkey. on the occasion of a lecture to be held by Haje at the Royal Society of Medicine in 2011, a spinal surgeon from the UK, David Harrison, introduced Haje's work by referring to it as "truly revolutionary" and "much more appropriate to the way in which we would like to treat pectus carinatum and excavatum deformities, something that we have not been able to do before", emphasizing also the psychosocial relevance of these conditions.

 Haje authored over 20 scientific publications and received seven awards for his studies.

 He died on 25 June 2012 of a heart attack.
 His work is continued by his son Davi P. Haje.